 Finding Ideas in Editorial Calendars, Then Finding the Right Media Contacts

 The best way to determine which editor at a magazine to pitch to is to go by the category (beauty, fashion, accessories, health & wellness, etc.) that you or your business best fit into.

 For instance, if you sell organic granola bars, you will need a food editor.
 Lipstick?
 The beauty editor.
-Members of Tin Shingle have direct access to a list of contact details of the editorial teams at many top magazines, as well as a collection of Editorial Calendars.
-Often, a small business member of Tin Shingle who is working on pitching their brand to magazines will have two browser windows open: one for looking through Editorial Calendars, and one for finding the best Media Contact for that magazine.
+Members of Tin Shingle have direct access to a list of contact details of the editorial teams at many top magazines, as well as a collection of Editorial Calendars from over 80 magazines.

 Before pitching a magazine, make sure you've covered these bases:

 You are familiar with the magazine.
 Don't lie to yourself - have you ever read this magazine in your life?
 Pick up and issue and get to know it.
 Visit the website.